This article is part 1 of a series.

 They help to add new features to your websites powered by WordPress.
 For almost everything, there is a WordPress plugin.
 All you need to do is find a plugin (functionality) needed for your WordPress site.
 When you add this plug-in, these features will be added to your site.

 Due to the large number of WordPress plug-ins available, you can easily get lost as to which plug-in you need.
-For this reason, it is advisable to follow this tutorial: WordPress plugins every blog must have.

 You can download WordPress plugins from the official plugin page or from many corporate plugin companies or developers.